Father Admits to Force Feeding 3-Year-Old Milk Until She Choked and Died, Police Say

 Mathews then allegedly said he removed his daughter's body from the home, according to police.

-Authorities said they found a body believed to be Sherin’s on Sunday in a culvert about half a mile from their home.
+Authorities on Tuesday confirmed the body they found Sunday in a culvert about half a mile from Sherin's home was Sherin's.
 Mathews turned himself into police Monday and gave an “alternate statement of events” about what happened to his daughter, police said.
 Mathews was then charged with injury to a child, a first-degree felon and was being held in jail with a $1 million bond Monday.
 Mathews was initially arrested for abandoning or endangering a child, but he had posted bond.